 I made this lovely little leather purse and got lots of compliments.
 One of my friends even said that it’s absolutely the most beautiful purse she has ever seen.
 Well, it’s unique and I have never come across anything like it in stores.
 So I am excited to show it off!

 I decided to publish this tutorial on how you can make the purse too because many of my friends showed interest.

-This charming purse is made from soft lambskin leather and is embellished with leather flowers, real pearls, it has nice shoulder straps and a classic metal frame closure.
-Inside it can easily fit a cell phone, a wallet, car keys, a compact mirror, and a lipstick.
-It’s perfect for a party, a wedding or any formal occasion.
+This charming purse is made from soft lambskin leather and is embellished with leather flowers, and real pearls, it has nice shoulder straps and a classic metal frame closure.
+Inside it can easily fit a cell phone, a wallet, car keys, a compact mirror, and lipstick.
+It’s perfect for a party, a wedding, or any formal occasion.
 Also, it can be a pretty gift.